 Ward and stake leaders ensure that local Church activities do not jeopardize the Church’s tax-exempt status.
 For guidelines, see 21.2.

 Local leaders encourage endowed members to purchase their own temple clothing for use when performing temple ordinances.
 This sacred clothing may be purchased through Church Distribution Services.
 Some temples also have temple clothing available for rent.
 If a temple does not have rental clothing, members need to bring temple clothing with them.

 Members may make their own temple aprons only if they use the approved apron embroidery and sewing kit.
 This kit is available from Church Distribution Services.
 Other temple ceremonial clothing and temple garments may not be made.

 Church members who have received the endowment have made a covenant to wear the garment according to the instructions given in the temple.
 When issuing temple recommends, priesthood leaders should read aloud the First Presidency statement on wearing the garment.
-Leaders also emphasize the blessings that are related to this sacred privilege.
-These blessings are conditioned on worthiness and faithfulness in keeping temple covenants.

 To dispose of worn-out temple garments, members should cut out and destroy the marks.
 Members then cut up the remaining fabric so it cannot be identified as a garment.

 To dispose of worn-out temple ceremonial clothing, members should destroy the clothing by cutting it up so the original use cannot be recognized.

 Members may give garments and temple clothing that are in good condition to other worthy endowed members.
 The bishop can identify those who might need such clothing.
 Members should not donate garments or temple ceremonial clothing to the temple or charities.